 - Escape the bustle of the city for a few hours

 - Your guide is a real passionate of Street Art

-- She says this district “is a bit of heaven in Paris”
+- You will see why this district “is a bit of heaven in Paris”

 - To discover brand new works of art, sometimes born the night before!